MegaMan NT Warrior: Manga

 The dark dome recedes and NetNavis return to their PETs and the Cybernet.
-With the assistance of a Net Navi from Schaero, SearchMan, and BubbleMan, they find the black hole that the Darkloids used to enter their world.
+With the assistance of a NetNavi from Schaero, SearchMan, and BubbleMan, they find the black hole that the Darkloids used to enter their world.
 MegaMan and Lan used Hub Style to entered the black hole and confronted by MegaMan DS who has ShadeMan separate MegaMan and Lan's consciousness, and severely injured Lan to make MegaMan gave in to his hatred, which reinforced MegaMan DS' power and allowed him to completely absorb Bass.
 ProtoMan and SearchMan followed MegaMan, and with their combined efforts as well as Bass rebelling from inside MegaMan DS, finally defeated MegaMan DS and LaserMan.
 A Netopia army led by NetNavi Colonel arrived shortly and destroyed the remaining the Dark Loids and close the portal to the Dark Cybernet.
 Days later, the Netopia army received the order to imprison MegaMan fearing a potential Double-Soul between him and Bass would result in world destruction, forcing MegaMan to be on the run.

 Lan followed MegaMan to Netopia with Chaud's help and discovered that the Netopia Army has been infiltrated by the Darkloids.
 After proving himself trustworthy, Colonel and his operator Baryl allowed MegaMan and Lan to join their cause to defeat the Darkloids led by Regal.
 In retaliation, Regal unleashes the dark program Nebula Gray which threatens to absorb the Cybernet.
 The Netopia Military attempts to invade Regal's server but are wiped out by Nebula Gray except Colonel.
 Attracted by Nebula Gray's dark power, Bass also joined the fight, soon followed by MegaMan, ProtoMan, TomahawkMan, and GyroMan.
 Everyone but MegaMan, Bass, and Colonel were defeated, so MegaMan was left with no choice but to merge himself with Bass, becoming Bass Cross MegaMan.
 While they overpowered Nebula Gray, the dark program recovered itself by absorbing Bass' power.
 MegaMan found a new power called Beast Out and used it to finally deleted Nebula Gray.

 Sometimes after the battle against Nebula Gray, MegaMan was approached by a NetNavi named Iris.
 She gathered potentially strong NetNavis and told them to fight against each other and the winner will be bestowed the ultimate program that capable of resealing Cybeast Gregar, the origin of MegaMan's Beast Out power.
 As the NetNavis battle each other to retrieve the loser's Navi Mark, another Cybeast called Falzar appeared and targeted him.
 MegaMan was given the Navi Marks of his friends, but was still incapable of defeating Falzar.
 Bass appeared and absorbed Falzar's power, but Gregar and Falzar fused with each other into Cybeast Grezar to replace the power they have lost.
 Their fusion turns reality into data and absorbs it, with only MegaMan and Bass left to fight Grezar.
 Eventually, MegaMan with his Super Beast Out power destroyed the Grezar's core and was seemingly deleted in the explosion, leaving Lan distraught.
 A year later, the Cybernet was re-opened and MegaMan returned, happily reuniting with Lan.